 - A built-in Bragg grating can stabilize the emission wavelength and make the emission spectrum significantly narrower.
 The same could also be achieved with an external volume Bragg grating.

-- There are tapered diode lasers, having a region where the width and thus the area of the active region is significantly increased along the propagation direction.
-Due to a straight region with smaller width, the beam quality and brightness achieved are better than in a laser diode with the maximum width along the whole active region.
-However, the output exhibits strong astigmatism, which may depend on the operation power.
+- There are tapered laser diodes, having a region where the width and thus the area of the active region is significantly increased along the propagation direction.
+Due to a straight region with smaller width, the beam quality and radiance (brightness) achieved are better than in a laser diode with the maximum width along the whole active region.
+Therefore, such diodes are often called high brightness laser diodes.

 Comparison with Diode Bars